 Fake tourist office/Ticket booking office:

 As we mentioned before, taxis and auto rickshaws or even strangers may offer to help you find the perfect ticket booking office with reasonable prices.
 However, they will take you to one of the fake tourist offices and trick you into buying overpriced tickets that won’t even be legitimate.
-We advise you to book through your trusted travel agency and have all your tickets with you beforehand instead of buying tickets once you land.
+We advise you to book through your trusted travel agency and have all your tickets with you beforehand instead of buying tickets once you land, to avoid tourist scams in India.
 If there are any monuments or heritage sites you want to visit that require buying tickets, know that only government offices near the sites will sell the tickets – and they always wear uniforms.
 Also, if you're the one who prefers booking everything online, then provide your card details and trust only the official websites instead of those who lure you with heavy discounts.

 Most taxi and auto drivers are honest and will take you to your destination at a reasonable price.
 However, there are some culprits who claim that their meter doesn’t work and will quote a much higher price for your ride.
 Sometimes, they even ‘fix’ the meter so that it runs faster and quotes an inflated price at the end of your journey.
 This is one of the top tourist scams in India, not only for foreigners but locals as well.
 Make sure you notice the meter running and if you think it’s going faster than normal, point it out to the driver or a traffic police who is placed at every traffic signal.
 If the meter is broken, hire another taxi.
 We highly recommend the taxi apps for your travel like Uber or Ola – they are legitimate and trustworthy.

 Long Routes by Taxi/Auto: